dylandoblar/ss-speaker-rec/self_supervised/README.md

 ## Unsupervised VoxCeleb trainer

-This repository is based on the [`voxceleb_unsupervised`](https://github.com/joonson/voxceleb_unsupervised) repository for self-supervised speaker verification
+This repository is based on the [`voxceleb_unsupervised`](https://github.com/joonson/voxceleb_unsupervised) repository for self-supervised speaker verification.

 #### Dependencies